Generic Name: sildenafil citrate

 Sildenafil may be prescribed to you as

-- Take Sildenafil Tablets 3 times a day about 4 to 6 hours apart
+- Take sildenafil tablet or oral suspension 3 times a day about 4 to 6 hours apart.

-- Take Sildenafil Tablets at the same times every day.
+- Take Sildenafil Tablets or oral suspension at the same times every day.

 - If you miss a dose, take it as soon as you remember.
 If it is close to your next dose, skip the missed dose, and take your next dose at the regular time.